distro-core-curated-mirrors/klish/docs/klish3.en.md

 * `prompt` - the element is used to generate a user prompt for the of the parent element.
 Tag `PROMPT`.
 The parent element is `VIEW`.
 * `cond` - the element checks the condition and, if it fails, the parent element becomes unavailable to the operator.
 Tag `COND`.
-Not currently implemented.
+Implemented in version 3.2.0.
 * `completion` - the element generates possible auto-completions for the parent one element.
 Tag `COMPL`.
 * `help` - the element generates a hint for the parent element.
 Tag `HELP`.